Lightning-AI/litdata/README.md

 ## Parallelize data transforms

-Transformations with LitServe are linearly parallelizable across machines.
+Transformations with LitData are linearly parallelizable across machines.

 For example, let's say that it takes 56 hours to embed a dataset on a single A10G machine.
-With LitServe, this can be speed up by adding more machines in parallel
+With LitData, this can be speed up by adding more machines in parallel

 | Number of machines | Hours |